pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 If SuiteDash is the brain, **Automation** is the nervous system that fires the signals.
 Automation is the only way to scale a service business without scaling headcount linearly.
 It allows you to perform the work of 10 people with a team of 2.

-This chapter details the "No-Code" automation architecture for the Legacy Codex.
+This chapter details the "No-Code" automation architecture for Legacy Codex.
 We will use a combination of **KonnectzIT** (for cost-effective, high-volume tasks), **Activepieces** (for self-hosted reliability), and **Make.com** (for complex logic).
 By layering these tools, we create a redundant, powerful system that handles everything from lead intake to client onboarding.

 ---